 We overhear that the evidence is often not successful and that it is not even certain whether intestinal fungi cause illness.
 Fashion diagnoses" emerge.
 The obscure healing methods of “alternative medicine” are called cleansing, draining and detoxification.
 Are we tired to our knowledge and return to superstition in a modern “outfit”?
 When “alternative medicine” thus distinguishes itself from “orthodox medicine”, its medieval argumentation leads it ad absurdum.

 There is often something different behind it: it is man’s need for a deeper understanding of individual contexts of life.
 We want to understand why illness develops, why lifetime is limited, and we seek understanding for the questions.
 It is about looking beyond scientific knowledge.

 This is the great dilemma of scientific medicine and the root for criticism of its approach.
 As long as she remains stuck with the diagnosis and her therapeutic consequences are not holistic, she creates her own enemy images.
 If it does not meet the deeper expectations of the patient for healing, its valuable achievements will neither be appreciated nor implemented.
 Then modern superstition as “alternative medicine” will celebrate happy origins.

 Every medicine, whether conventional or alternative medicine, which is one-sided and makes partial truths dogmatic, risks no longer allowing constructive criticism.
 This reduces the value of her own (one-sided) insights.

 Healing is possible

 Scientific findings in medicine become an important tool, but not the content of therapy.
-Both professional and human competence are required from the physician in order to find out what is useful for the individual patient from the wealth of what is medically feasible.
+It requires both professional and human competence from the physician in order to find out what is useful for the individual patient from the wealth of what is feasible.